keithalewis/papers/ct.md

   i.
 If `f: A -> B` in _C_ then `F(f): F(A) -> F(B)` in _D_.
  ii.
 If `g: A -> B` and `h: B -> C` in _C_ then `F(hg) = F(h)F(g)` in _D_.

+The category _Cat_ has categories as objects and functors as arrows.

+_Exercise 9.
+What is the identity functor?_

+_Exercise 10.
+Show composition of functors is associative_.

+You may now be wondering is there is a category of category of categories.
+There is.
+The objects are functors and the arrows are _natural transformations_, but we are getting ahead of ourselves.

 #### Some Properties of _Set_